 If I am making this in the summer when tomatoes are in season and abundant, I add chopped tomatoes to the peppers and onions and omit the canned tomatoes.

 2) In a separate bowl, season the chicken pieces with salt and ground pepper.
 Add flour and mix well, so each piece of chicken is evenly coated with flour.
 Do not do the step ahead of time because the chicken pieces tend to absorb the flour and the pieces clump together.

 3) Brown chicken evenly on all sides for about 8-10 minutes on medium-high heat.
 Stir often, so the chicken does not stick to the pan.

 4) Add the herbs and wine to the browned chicken and stir.
 Bring to a boil and simmer for 2 minutes.

 5) Add the bowl of sautéed vegetables and the tomatoes to the chicken.
 Bring to a boil.
 Cover and simmer for 10 minutes.

 6) Add mushrooms, cover and simmer for 30 minutes.

 Let rest for at least 15 minutes before serving.
 This dish tastes even better the next day.

-Serve over spaghetti squash, fettuccine, rice or polenta to sop up the juices.
+Serve over spaghetti squash, fettuccine, rice or polenta.
 This dish is a great party dish because you can easily increase the number of servings and make it ahead of time.

 LET’S STAY CONNECTED!